Afra-Nawar-CS/Bond-Balancer/README.md

 ## Why I Built This

-Chemistry can feel intimidating; especially because of equation balancing, where students fail to remember how to use logical processes when they see complex compounds.
+Chemistry can feel intimidating, especially because of equation balancing, where students fail to remember how to use logical processes when they see complex compounds.
 I wanted to build something that showed the *mathematical structure* underneath chemical equations, while making practice genuinely engaging through competition and experimentation.

 The gas reactor grew from my curiosity: what if students could experiment without a physical lab?
 On the other hand, The leaderboard was made after I remembered how hard students work when they are motivated to win a competition, because that same energy belongs in chemistry education as well!